Filmography Bettina Klinger Filmography Bettina Klinger

 Gary Cooper – Melody Jones

-Gary Cooper's first effort as an independent producer through his company Cinema Artists Corp.
-It was the only feature film produced by Cooper during his movie career.
-He mercilessly spoofs his own slow-talking cowboy persona.
+Gary Cooper’s first independent production through Cinema Artists Corp., and the only feature he produced during his career.
+In a playful twist on his screen image, Cooper gently parodies his own laconic cowboy persona.

 Alice in Wonderland